vuongducphuong/documentation/content/applications/finance/accounting/customer_invoices/credit_notes.rst

 Full Refund
 -----------

-Odoo creates a credit note, automatically validates it, and reconciles the original invoice with it.
+Leansoft creates a credit note, automatically validates it, and reconciles the original invoice with it.

 .. image:: credit_notes/credit_notes02.png